ghodulik95/chromebook-nautilus-desktop/README.md

 Confirm everything is working:

 - Flip into tablet mode.
 You should get a notification and you can confirm the keyboard is disabled and re-enabled when you exit tablet mode.
-- Open chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen.
+- Open Chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen. **Note that there is unfortunately no cute arrow animation like in ChromeOS, so if a specific web page is being unresponsive to back/forward/refresh, it may look like nothing is happening.**
 - Test brightness and volume keys.
+(The volume keys should still be responsive even without connected to Bluetooth.)
 - Confirm the "lock" key actually is "Delete".
+(This is not standard ChromeOS functionality but I prefer it.
+This is handled with xmodmap if you want to remove this in the config.)
 - Test bluetooth headset audio toggle (Ctrl+Alt+h if using default keymapping).
 - If using the detect-webcam script, you can test with `guvcview -d /dev/webcam` (requires installing guvcview).
+If the camera opens with no additional prompting, the symlink worked.
+	+ Note that `cheese` and `ffplay` did not seem to cooperate with specifying devices at command line, so if you test with these, it may appear the symlink did not work.
+This is why I recommend testing with `guvcview`.
 - Test that the window manage key captures a screenshot to clipboard.
 - Confirm tap-to-click, 2-finger tap right-click, and 2-finger natural scrolling works.
 - All set.
 Hoorah!